35percent/newblog/_posts/2021-06-12-test-blog-post.md

 It was not enough for Southwark to allow Delancey almost 10 years to build the social rented housing; Southwark then allowed Delancey the option of passing the task back to them, without adequately securing the resources to do the job.
 Southwark then went to court, not to make sure that they got the social rented housing, but to defend this lopsided arrangement, and back Delancey up, when it argued that this was all fair and proper.

-The appeal court's endorsement of Delancey and Southwark's interpretation of *'land and a sum of money'* (AJ 58, 59) now opens the door to Southwark getting nothing more than the land and £1 (one pound), which will not build much, and having to recoup up-front costs through selling or letting non-residential properties.
+The appeal court's endorsement of Delancey and Southwark's interpretation of *'land and a sum of money'* (AJ 58, 59) now opens the door, under one option, to Southwark getting nothing more than the land and £1 (one pound).
+A second option will get Southwark money to build the social rent, but not the full construction costs.
+Both options would leave Southwark having to find upfront construction costs.
 And, despite the appeal court's judgement, we don't believe that this is what the planning committee had in mind when it approved Delancey's scheme.